chenyangzhu1/MultiBooth/README.md

 The overall pipeline of MultiBooth can be devided into two phase: (a) During the single-concept learning phase, a multi-modal encoder and LoRA parameters are trained to encode every single concept. (b) During the multi-concept integration phase, the customized embeddings S* and V* are converted into text embeddings, which are then combined with the corresponding LoRA parameters to form single-concept modules.
 These single-concept modules, along with the bounding boxes, are intended to serve as input for the regional customization module.

 ## 🔥 News
+- Our MultiBooth is accepted by AAAI 2025!
+We are working hard to clean up the code and will open source it as soon as we get permission.
 - 2024.4.23 Release [paper](https://arxiv.org/abs/2404.14239) and [project page](https://multibooth.github.io/)!

 ## 💡 Citation